jgehrcke/gipc/docs/index.rst

 ======================================

 Child process creation may take a significant amount of time, especially on Windows.
-This time is not predictable.
+The exact amount of time is not predictable.

 When code in the parent should only proceed in the moment the code in the child has reached a certain state, the proper way to tackle this is a bidirectional synchronization handshake:

-- Process A sends a synchronization request to process B and waits for an acknowledgement response.
+- Process A sends a synchronization request to process B and waits for an acknowledgment response.
 It proceeds upon retrieval.
-- Process B sends the acknowledgement in the moment it retrieves the sync request and proceeds.
+- Process B sends the acknowledgment in the moment it retrieves the sync request and proceeds.

 This concept can easily be implemented using a bidirectional ``gipc.pipe()``: